zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

         }
     }

-We start by assigning to the current Cursor postion to the `$<B>` capture and then go in to execute the code block.
-We store the current current Cursor into `$c`, and then call `.peek_delimiters` method on it.
+We start by capturing a lookahead into the `$<B>` capture, which serves to update the current Cursor postion, and then go in to execute the code block.
+We store the current Cursor into `$c`, and then call `.peek_delimiters` method on it.
 If we `grep` in a built rakudo directory for it, we'll see it's defined [in NQP, in `nqp/src/HLL/Grammar.nqp`](https://github.com/perl6/nqp/blob/4fd4b48afb45c8b25ccf7cfc5e39cb4bd658901d/src/HLL/Grammar.nqp#L200), but before we rush out to read its code, notice how it returns two delimiters.
-Hm, let's just print them out?
+Let's just print them out?

-The `.nqp` extension of the `src/Perl6/Grammar.nqp` we are in signifies we're in NQP land, so we need to use [NQP ops](https://github.com/perl6/nqp/blob/master/docs/ops.markdown) only.
-By adding this line after
-`@delim` is assigned to `$start` and `$stop`, we can find what `.peek_delimiters` gives us:
+The `.nqp` extension of the `src/Perl6/Grammar.nqp` we are in signifies we're in NQP land, so we need to use [NQP ops](https://github.com/perl6/nqp/blob/master/docs/ops.markdown) only and not full-blown Perl 6 code.
+By adding this line after the lines where `@delim` is assigned to `$start` and `$stop`, we can find what `.peek_delimiters` gives us:

     nqp::say("$start $stop");

 Compile!
-Now, even during compilation, our debug line already gives us an idea what these delimiters are all about.
-Run out problematic code again:
+Even during compilation, by spewing extra stuff, our debug line already gives us an idea what these delimiters are all about.
+Run our problematic code again:

     $ ./perl6 -e '.say for qww<„hello world”>;'
     < >
     hello world

 The delimiters are the angled bracket delimiters of the `qww`.
-We're not interested in these, so we can ignore `.peek_delimiters` and move on.
+We're not interested in those, so we can ignore `.peek_delimiters` and move on.
 Next up is the `.quote_lang` method.
 It's got "quote" in the name and we have a problem with quotes... sounds like we're getting closer.
 Let's take a note of what arguments we're passing to it: